skdelphix/maskdocs/docs/Identifying_Sensitive_Data/Out_of_the_Box_Profiling_Settings.md

 # Out of the Box Profiling Settings

-The Delphix Platform comes out of the box with over 50 profile expressions to help you discover over 30 types (account numbers, addresses, etc.) of sensitive data.
+The Delphix Platform comes out of the box with over 50 profile Expressions to help you discover over 30 types (account numbers, addresses, etc.) of sensitive data.

 ## Account Numbers